xmidt-org/ears/docs/userguide/routes.md

 ![image route](img/routing_table_sync.png)

-When an EARS instance is started, it will load the entire routing table from DynamoDB and keep a local copy of it in an in-memory cache.
+When an EARS instance is started, it will load the entire routing table from storage (usually DynamoDB) and keep a local copy of it in an in-memory cache.
 When adding or updating a route, the AddRoute() API will be executed on one of the EARS instances behind a load balancer.
 This EARS instance will then orchestrate the update of the routing table across the entire EARS cluster.
-First it updates the routing in DynamoDB.
+First it updates the routing table in DynamoDB.
 It then sends an update notification to all other EARS instances which will update their local copies of the routing table.
 This way all EARS instances should be in sync with the latest version of the routing table very rapidly.
 In addition, each EARS instance will periodically scan its routing table for differences with the reference routing table in DynamoDB by comparing